vtex-apps/io-documentation/docs/en/Recipes/layout/async-price.md

 }
 ```

-4. Wrap the price information in the `product-price-suspense`.
+4. Wrap the price blocks in the `product-price-suspense`.

 ```diff
 {